peteroupc/peteroupc.github.io/random.md

 **This document does not cover:**

-- Testing an RNG implementation for adequate random number generation.
+- Testing an RNG implementation for correctness or adequate random number generation.
 - Applications for which the selection of RNGs is constrained by statutory or regulatory requirements.

 **The following table summarizes the kinds of RNGs covered in this document:**